AmandaHJLIS/MarcViiew/README.md

 MARC 21 is maintained by the Library of Congress Network Development and MARC Standards Office.
 MarcViiew is intended to provide a practical way to view and experiment with MARC 21 records for video game collections.

 For authoritative documentation and current field definitions, please refer to the MARC 21 Format for Bibliographic Data provided by the Library of Congress.
+For Marcviiew authoritative documentation and current field definitions, please refer to below.

 ## Wiiext